sandrolain/ETML/README.md

 - [x] Template parser
 - [x] Email builder
 - [x] Better manage standard global variables (subject, body, ecc)
-- [ ] Methods for define default properties by e-tag and by id
+- [x] Methods for define default properties by e-tag and by id
-- [ ] Extended test cases
+- [x] Setup autoload
-- [ ] Creation of some basic templates
+- [ ] Live Example
 - [ ] Creation of some examples
-- [ ] Setup autoload
+- [ ] Creation of some basic templates
 - [ ] Setup for Composer

 ## Extra ToDo